The future is now: Digital pathology

 Luckily, this adaptation will be much easier for the new generation of young pathologists who are used to using technology in every situation.

 - Technological challenges

-There are few issues which cause caution and concerns about digital pathology, and they all come back to technology.
+There are few issues which cause caution and concerns about digital pathology, and they all come back to the technological aspect.

 One of the most important factors in implementing digital pathology is computer hardware.

 For example, if you use a monitor with bad color accuracy it can lead to inaccurate diagnosis.

 I’ve mentioned monitors as an example, but in reality it is just one piece of the puzzle needed for completing a successful digital pathology system.

 It’s very important that the pathology ”workstation” used for viewing and manipulating digital images has the best, or at least adequate computer hardware.